-Bill Halldin was elected in to the Rocklin City Council in November 2018 after finishing with the most votes for Council in the election.
+Bill Halldin was first elected in to the Rocklin City Council in November 2018 and re-elected in November 2022.
+He served as Mayor from December 2021 to December 2022.

 Bill and his wife, Susan, moved to Rocklin in 1999 to raise their family and launch a small business, Halldin Public Relations.